What Is The Relationship Among Genes Chromosomes And Dna

 Comprehensive Overview

 DNA, or deoxyribonucleic acid, is the molecule that carries the genetic instructions for all known living organisms and many viruses.
-It's a long, thread-like molecule composed of two strands that coil around each other to form a double helix.
+Worth adding: it's a long, thread-like molecule composed of two strands that coil around each other to form a double helix.
 The structure of DNA resembles a twisted ladder, with the sides of the ladder made of sugar and phosphate molecules, and the rungs made of pairs of nitrogenous bases.

 These bases are adenine (A), thymine (T), guanine (G), and cytosine (C).
+This specific pairing is fundamental to DNA replication and gene expression.
 Adenine always pairs with thymine (A-T), and guanine always pairs with cytosine (G-C).
-This specific pairing is fundamental to DNA replication and gene expression.
 The sequence of these bases along the DNA molecule determines the genetic code, which dictates the synthesis of proteins.

 Chromosomes are structures found within the nucleus of a cell that are made up of DNA tightly coiled around proteins called histones.
-These structures ensure that the long DNA molecules can fit within the limited space of the nucleus.
+These structures confirm that the long DNA molecules can fit within the limited space of the nucleus.
 Chromosomes become visible during cell division, when they condense and become more compact.

 Trends and Latest Developments